 Morning in Dublin

-If you’re doing Dublin in a day, gourmet breakfast in one of the city’s finest cafes is a must.
+If you visit Dublin in a day, gourmet breakfast in one of the city’s finest cafes is a must.
 The only problem will be the choice.
-Dublin’s food scene is on the rise, but one of the most highly rated Dublin eateries is that of ‘Lovinspoon’ located in the city centre.
+Dublin’s food scene is on the rise, but one of the most highly rated eateries is Lovinspoon, located in the city centre.

-This restaurant offers a delicious breakfast menu with a wide range of options to suit many people and, for a restaurant in Dublin, it’s pretty affordable, so you won’t have to break the bank to enjoy a meal here.
-You just have to read some of the reviews on Tripadvisor and you’ll be sold on the place.
+This restaurant offers a delicious breakfast menu with many options to suit many people.
+For a restaurant in Dublin, it’s pretty affordable, so you won’t have to break the bank to enjoy a meal here.
+You just have to read some of the reviews on Tripadvisor, and you’ll be sold on the place.

-Visiting historical and fun attractions around Dublin require energy.
-Exploring the incredible gastro scene that Dublin city offers will be another highlight to these attractions.
-An important start to your day in Dublin.
+Visiting historical and fun attractions around Dublin requires energy.
+Exploring the incredible gastro scene that Dublin city offers will be another highlight of these attractions—an essential start to your day in Dublin.

 Life Is Art: The National Gallery of Ireland

-After you have finished off a filling breakfast, head to one of the best free attractions in the city, the National Gallery of Ireland located in Merrion Square.
+After you have finished a filling breakfast, head to one of the best free attractions in the city: the National Gallery of Ireland, located in Merrion Square.

-This impressive gallery is home to over 10,000 excellent paintings from Irish and European artists dating as far back as the 13th century to the present day.
-The collection includes water paintings, sculptures, prints and more.
+This impressive gallery is home to over 10,000 excellent paintings from Irish and European artists from the 13th century.
+The collection includes water paintings, sculptures, prints, and more.

-There is also a Yeats museum, showcasing the talented Yeats’ family including Jack B Yeats and his father John Butler.
-The National Gallery is a perfect first attraction to emphasise the wealth of culture and history in the city.
+A Yeats museum also showcases the talented Yeats family, including Jack B Yeats and his father, John Butler.
+The National Gallery is a perfect first attraction to emphasise the city’s wealth of culture and history.

 Time for a Pint: The Guinness Storehouse

-If this is your first visit to Dublin then how could you possibly pass up the opportunity to explore the iconic Guinness Storehouse, where the best beer in the world is made.
-The Storehouse is a museum to the iconic stout but also serves as a guardian to the history of Arthur Guinness – the famous Irish Brewer.
+If this is your first visit to Dublin, how could you pass up the opportunity to explore the iconic Guinness Storehouse, where the best beer in the world is made?
+The Storehouse is a museum of the iconic stout but also serves as a guardian of the history of Arthur Guinness, the famous Irish Brewer.

-It is recommended to visit this Dublin attraction during a weekday, due to its popularity.
-It is the seminal stop if visiting Dublin for a day.
+Due to its popularity, visiting this Dublin attraction on a weekday is recommended.
+It is the seminal stop if you are visiting Dublin for a day.

 Afternoon in Dublin – Lunch Stop

 Even if you are limited to 24 hours in Dublin, lunch in the city’s celebrated restaurant Brother Hubbard is mandatory.
-Opened in 2012, this spot has nostalgic, comfort food made with rich, local ingredients.
+This spot opened in 2012 with nostalgic comfort food made with rich, local ingredients.

-Now the toast of Dublin, it is a local favourite offering simple, but interesting food.
-If doing Dublin in a day, a lunch break at this beloved spot will delight all who avail of it.
+Now the toast of Dublin, it is a local favourite offering simple but exciting food.
+If you do Dublin in a day, a lunch break at this beloved spot will delight everyone visiting.

 Locked Up: Kilmainham Gaol – Amazing Dublin Attraction

-After lunch, take a trip to Kilmainham Gaol, a former Irish prison that has now been turned into a popular Dublin attraction.
-The jail is filled with history and ghostly stories of former Irish prisoners that date back to 1796.
+After lunch, visit Kilmainham Gaol, a former Irish prison that has become a popular Dublin attraction.
+The jail is filled with history and ghostly stories of former Irish prisoners dating back to 1796.

-A tour guide will take you around the corridors of the gaol, revealing Dublin’s most historic, political prison.
-During the tour, the public witness the cramped cells that prisoners were kept in.
-At the Kilmainham Museum, you can uncover the fascinating photographs, letters and drawings belonging to the former prisoners.
-A great stop if you only have a day in Dublin.
+A tour guide will take you around the gaol corridors, revealing Dublin’s most historic political prison.
+During the tour, the public witnesses the cramped cells that prisoners were kept in.
+At the Kilmainham Museum, you can uncover the fascinating photographs, letters, and drawings belonging to the former prisoners.
+It’s a great stop if you only have a day in Dublin.

 Knowledge Is Power: Trinity College and the Book of Kells